If you are purchasing the copier for the first time, one of the first questions you will likely have is regarding the cost.

 A copier service agreement protects you from unnecessary costs that are associated with copier machine downtime.

 Ongoing cost also includes the cost of periodic maintenance and the cost of spare parts.
-Most service agreements come with minimum usage of 1000 copies/month.
+Most service agreements come with a minimum usage of 1000 copies/month.

 Office Copier Lease Rates / Buy Price According to Usage